Austin Occupational Driver's License Attorneys

 Once you have taken these proactive steps, you’ll also need to secure a comprehensive driving record report from the DPS, and you’ll need to purchase your driving record either online or by mail, following specific procedures detailed by the DPS.

 Then, your attorney can help you to file your petition in the appropriate court, which could be the Justice of the Peace, county, or district court in your area of residence, or the court where the offense occurred.
 It’s crucial to speak with an ODL attorney about any specific court’s requirements, as they can vary.
 For instance, the Travis County Law Library provides a free example petition, but it may not be suitable for all courts.
 Upon reviewing your petition and favorably determining your eligibility, the court will issue a signed order.
-This order is a necessary step but is not the license itself.
+This order is a necessary step, but is not the license itself.

 After receiving the court order, you must submit it along with all other required documents to the Texas Department of Public Safety (DPS) for the actual license issuance.
-The required items include:

 - A certified copy of the petition and court order.